Quitting the Couch: Five Reasons People Leave Therapy Prematurely

 Therapists are not all-powerful; they’re human beings.
 And like all human beings, they make mistakes.
 In addition, sometimes they misunderstand you, miss something that’s important to you, or just see an issue from a different perspective.
 And they are doing all that while in a deeply personal relationship with you.
 So if you’re in therapy for any length of time, it’s almost a guarantee that you will be mad at your therapist at some point.

 Despite how it feels, that moment is actually a rich opportunity.
 Most of us have some difficulties around confrontation in our lives.
 Maybe we get carried away and yell, or maybe we bottle it up and sulk.
 Whatever we do, it’s probably not what we would consider “ideal.”
 When you’re mad at your therapist, you can try out a different behavior while expressing your anger in the Petri dish of the therapy office.
-If the therapist is worth her salt, she will hear you and help you process what’s happening for you so that you can move through the anger.
-She will not try to talk you out of it, or burst into tears like perhaps your mom does, or get angrier back at you like your dad.
+If the therapist is worth his or her salt, he or she will hear you and help you process what’s happening for you so that you can move through the anger.
+He or she will not try to talk you out of it, or burst into tears like perhaps your mom does, or get angrier back at you like your dad.
 It will be a different experience from the norm, and satisfying because of it.
-She will honor what you’re feeling and look at how it informs your work in therapy as a whole.
-She may even use it to understand you better.
-The result can bring the two of you closer, making your subsequent sessions more fruitful.
+He or she will honor what you’re feeling and look at how it informs your work in therapy as a whole.
+He or she may even use it to understand you better.
+The result can bring the two of you closer, making your subsequent therapy sessions more fruitful.

 2. “I can’t afford it anymore.”